 ✗ No virus protection

-✗ Less established brand
+✗ Less well-known brand

 The most important criteria at a glance: